-If headlines in the agenda files are marked with tags (see Chapter 7 [Tags], page 35), you can select headlines based on the tags that apply to them and collect them into an agenda buffer.
+If headlines in the agenda files are marked with tags (see Chapter 7 [Tags], page 36), you can select headlines based on the tags that apply to them and collect them into an agenda buffer.

 - C-c a m Produce a list of all headlines that match a given set of tags.
-The command prompts for a selection criterion, which is a boolean logic expression with tags, like '+WORK+URGENT-WITHBOSS' or 'WORK|HOME' (see Chapter 7 [Tags], page 35).
-If you often need a specific search, define a custom command for it (see Section 8.2 [Agenda dispatcher], page 38). - C-c a M Like C-c a m, but only select headlines that are also TODO items and force checking subitems (see variable org-tags-match-list-sublevels).
+The command prompts for a selection criterion, which is a boolean logic expression with tags, like '+WORK+URGENT-WITHBOSS' or 'WORK|HOME' (see Chapter 7 [Tags], page 36).
+If you often need a specific search, define a custom command for it (see Section 8.2 [Agenda dispatcher], page 40). - C-c a M Like C-c a m, but only select headlines that are also TODO items and force checking subitems (see variable org-tags-match-list-sublevels).
+Matching specific todo keywords together with a tags match is also possible, see Section 7.3 [Tag searches], page 37.

-The commands available in the tags list are described in Section 8.8 [Agenda commands], page 42.
+The commands available in the tags list are described in Section 8.8 [Agenda commands], page 44.